Pokémon 3: The Movie: Plot

-Spell of the Unown

-In the town of Greenfield, research scientist Professor Spencer Hale conducts research on the elusive Unown.
+In the town of Greenfield, research scientist Professor Spencer Hale conducts research on the elusive Pokémon Unown.
 He and his assistant, Skyler, discover a site of ruins, but Hale is sucked into the dimension of the Unown.
 His disappearance leaves his young daughter Molly alone, her mother having disappeared previously.
 Molly finds a box of tablets containing Unown images and begins assembling the letters, which summons the Unown themselves.
-The Unown use their powers to make Molly's wishes come true, transforming her manor house into a crystal-like palace which spreads across the town and cuts her off from the world.
-An illusionary Entei is created to represent Molly's father.
-Various people come to help sort out the Unown, including Professor Oak and Delia Ketchum (Ash's mother).
+The Unown, sensing Molly's desires, use their powers to make Molly's wishes come true, transforming her manor house into a crystal-like palace which spreads across the town and cuts her off from the world.
+An illusionary Entei is created to represent Molly's father, who agrees to fill this role for her.

-Meanwhile, Ash and his friends meet and befriend a trainer named Lisa.
-They come into Greenfield in the process and agree to join in the rescue mission to save young Molly.
-However, Entei kidnaps Delia, following Molly's request for a mother as well.
-Entei's powers hypnotize Delia into thinking she is Molly's mother.
-Ash, Misty, Brock and their Pokémon head out to the mansion to save Delia, communicating with Oak and Skyler thanks to a PokéGear device given to them by Lisa.
+Meanwhile, Ash Ketchum and his friends meet and befriend a trainer named Lisa, arriving in Greenfield just in time to see the crystallization slowly in progress.
+They also meet up with Professor Oak and Ash's mom, Delia, who arrived to help with the situation, as the Ketchum's are old friends of the Hale's.
+However, Entei kidnaps Delia, following Molly's request for a mother as well, and he hypnotizes her into thinking she is Molly's mother.
+Ash, Misty, Brock, and their Pokémon head out to the mansion to save Delia, communicating with Oak and Skyler thanks to a PokéGear device given to them by Lisa.
 Team Rocket try investigating the mansion, but Entei blasts them into the depths of the mansion.
-Molly watches Ash's Bulbasaur and Chikorita in action through a television and falls asleep, imagining herself being a Pokémon Trainer.
-Seeing Ash on TV, Delia snaps out of her trance; however, Entei creates a dream version of Molly as an adult and takes her to battle the three.
-Molly first fights Brock, but Molly's dreamed-up Pokémon are stronger than his; Molly then has a more friendly fight against Misty in an underwater battle.
+Molly watches Ash's Pokémon in action through a television and falls asleep, imagining herself being a Pokémon Trainer; Delia is snapped out of her trance by seeing Ash on the TV.
+Entei creates a dream version of Molly as an adult to let her battle the three, first fighting and defeating Brock with her stronger dream Pokémon, and then having a more friendly fight with Misty.